Visit Domino News for press releases and mentions.

 A philosophy and practice firmly rooted in knowledge sharing.

 Why knowledge sharing?

 The emphasis on knowledge sharing isn’t unique to data science here at SCOR.
 It’s deeply ingrained in our company culture.
-As the world’s fourth-largest reinsurer, it’s our job to help clients control and manage risk—natural risks, climate risks, health risks, geopolitical risks, cyber risks, and many others.
+As the world’s fourth-largest reinsurer, we’re taking a model-driven approach to help clients control and manage risk—natural risks, climate risks, health risks, geopolitical risks, cyber risks, and many others.
 And we help people rebuild when adversity occurs.
 Our success is deeply rooted in our ability to understand an issue and collaborate with others to solve a problem.

 - What are the long-term health risks for COVID-19 patients?

 - How can reinsurers help foster action to increase sustainability practices and address climate change?

 - How can organizations reduce their risks of falling victim to ransomware?

 To this end, we’ve implemented a multi-cloud strategy along with Domino’s Enterprise MLOps platform to increase our model velocity so we can address customer needs in a quarter of the time it used to take us.